salimandre/Power-consumption-forecasting/README.md

 we had to **forecast** power consumption on the 17/02/2010.

+We used the following models:
+* linear regression
+* exponential model
+*

 ## Exploratory Data Analysis

 We took **46 days as training set** and **1 day as validation set**, measures of the 16/02/2010.
 Taking 1 day of data as validation may be a bit suspicious, probably 2 days would have been better.
 Nevertheless our idea was that since we only had to forecast one day, that is 96 measures of the same day, we should take a validation set which would most likely look similar as the test set.